-Financial aid applicants must complete their FAFSA no earlier than January 1st but not later than February 1st in order to meet the University priority filing deadline.
+Financial aid applicants must complete their FAFSA by February 1st in order to meet the University priority filing deadline.
 Also, applicants must apply to the University by February 1st in order to ensure priority consideration for available financial aid.
 Students applying after these priority dates will be considered for financial aid on a funds-available basis.